New York Food Guide: Where To Eat In The Big Apple!

 Mmm Japanese curry!
 Try it if you’ve never had it before.

-I’m a little partial but I’m hyped on Filipino food in NYC!
-I went here with my cousin and we had a serious food fiesta!
-We ordered kare kare (oxtail stew), lumpia (egg roll), longanisa (like chorizo), bangus (fried milkfish), leche flan (flan dessert), mango cheesecake.
+Maybe I’m being partial but I loved the Filipino food in NYC!
+My cousin and I had a serious food fiesta at Maharlika!
+We ordered kare kare (oxtail stew), lumpia (egg roll), longanisa (like chorizo), bangus (fried milkfish), leche flan (flan dessert), and mango cheesecake.

 Sarap na man!